“There is nothing more deceptive than an obvious fact.”― Sherlock Holmes, The Boscombe Valley Mystery

 It’s a no-brainer.

-But, it’s not possible without assessing account-based engagement.
+But, it’s not possible without assessing account-based product engagement.

 These are just a few opportunities that will present themselves when you start assessing account-based engagement.
-While user-level engagement is important, as a SaaS business, you live in an account-based world.
-This means you need to operate at an account level, which is very difficult if you aren’t tracking and assessing ABE for your product.
+While user-level engagement is important, SaaS businesses operate at an account level.
+You can’t do that if you aren’t tracking and assessing ABE for your product.

 As a savvy SaaS operator, this focus on account-based engagement may all seem incredibly obvious to you.
 However, the reality is that most SaaS businesses are not looking at product engagement this way.